-The loan was for the purchase of Strawhall in 2004.
-The original term of the loan was 25 years.
-The loan was approved by the relevant government departments and carries a fixed interest rate of 1.71%.
+During 2022 the company refinanced and extended the existing loan facility and obtained an additional loan of €800,258 for the purpose of the expansion of the visitor entrance and shop.
+The loan was approved by the relevant government departments and carries a variable interest rate of 2.03%.